 For about 20 years I’ve been noticing this pattern.
 I call it the “trying to keep one foot on the pier while the other foot is stepping onto the boat.”

-Granted, it can be scary to contemplate disengaging from the extractive economy with all the “goodies.” it provides.
+Granted, it can be scary to contemplate disengaging from the extractive/exploitative/hoarding economy, with all the “goodies” it provides.
 Financially daunting, and also daunting in terms of interpersonal consequences.

 Sharon’s article (link below) encourages us to fully recognize that collapse is something that is happening right now, as we speak, and not at some hypothetical point in the future when a certain critical mass of boxes are ticked.

-For me one of the most challenging aspects of navigating collapse is recognizing that the very highly funded authoritarian entities and social norms will, collapse notwithstanding, very likely continue to extend their tentacles into every area of our lived for the indefinite future.
+For me one of the most challenging aspects of navigating collapse is recognizing that the very highly funded authoritarian entities and social norms will, collapse notwithstanding, very likely continue to extend their tentacles into every area of our lives for the foreseeable future.

 Further Exploration: